University of Maryland Global Campus: Headquarters/main campus

+UMGC Headquarters

-UMGC purchased for $38 million its new headquarters building in Largo, Maryland, which was once the headquarters site for Hechinger and corporate offices of Raytheon.
-UMGC retrofitted its new headquarters to meet "green" building requirements for LEED certification.
+UMGC retrofitted its headquarters in Adelphi, Maryland, to meet "green" building requirements for LEED certification.
 UMGC followed the same process as it did to achieve LEED certification in 2005 for its Inn & Conference Center, which became the first hotel complex in the United States to achieve certification as a green building.

-UMGC began relocating its academic departments and offices to its new Academic Center at Largo in September 2009, and completed the process in 2010.
-UMGC began offering on campus classes at its new Academic Center in the Spring 2010 semester.

-Satellite campuses

-UMGC operates satellite campuses at more than 140 worldwide locations, including across the Baltimore-Washington Metropolitan Area, the United States, Europe, and Asia.

 Baltimore-Washington metropolitan area

-In the greater Baltimore-Washington Metropolitan Area, daytime, evening and weekend classes are held at 21 locations, including holding many of its classes at the University of Maryland, College Park campus.
-The satellite campuses offer varying academic services, including advising, computing, and library facilities (extensive library services are available to distance education students via the University's Information and Library Services department).
+In the greater Baltimore-Washington Metropolitan Area, classes are held at 20 locations, including on the campus of University of Maryland, College Park.
+The satellite campuses offer varying academic services, including advising and computer labs.

-UMGC operates a facility in Dorsey, Maryland adjacent to the Dorsey MARC Train Station.
+UMGC operates a facility in Dorsey Station (Md) adjacent to the Dorsey MARC Train Station.
 In partnership with Maryland community colleges and other University System of Maryland institutions, UMGC offers courses and degree programs at several higher education centers throughout the state.
-In conjunction with the College of Southern Maryland, it operates the Waldorf Center for Higher Education in Waldorf, Maryland.
+It also offers classes and advising services at the College of Southern Maryland.
 A consortium of universities led by Anne Arundel Community College, including UMGC, operates a higher education center adjacent to Arundel Mills mall in Hanover, Maryland.
 In addition, the University offers courses at the Universities at Shady Grove and University System of Maryland at Hagerstown, which are part of the University System of Maryland.

 Global locations

 In Europe, the Middle East, and Asia, UMGC offers courses on military bases for service members, contractors, Federal employees, and their families.
-In addition to distance learning via the Web, the university offers on-site, instructor-led classes at 130 overseas US military bases in 22 countries throughout the world.
-Overseas instruction is coordinated through its European Division, which covers USCENTCOM installations in the Middle East, and Asian Divisions.
+In addition to distance learning via the Web, the university offers on-site, instructor-led classes and/or services at 175 overseas US military bases in 20 countries throughout the world.
+Overseas instruction is coordinated through its Europe Division, which covers USCENTCOM installations in the Middle East, and Asia Division.
 UMGC divisional headquarters are located in Kaiserslautern, Germany (following the closure of United States Army Garrison Heidelberg) and on Yokota Air Base, Tokyo, Japan, respectively.